nikhilrajathakur01/Miniprojectnk/README.md

 # Miniprojectnk
-this is my first Git Repository Nikhil Kumar
+this is my first Git Repository
+Author-Nikhil Kumar